cs107-swiftdiff/cs107-FinalProject/docs/milestone2.md

 BestorgAD uses the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), a copyleft license that makes the complete source code of licensed works and modifications available.
 This license allows others to copy, distribute, and fork BestorgAD given the license section remains unchanged.

 # Extension
 * Experiments with Codex to generate novel AD methods - translating various concepts in AD from natural language into code through OpenAI's Codex

+### Proposal:

+Codex is a powerful code-generation tool developed by OpenAI as a fine-tuned implementation of their flagship natural language model, GPT3.
+Integrated into emerging applications and existing development environments, such as Github Copilot, Codex has shown massive potential to revolutionize the software development process through eliminating repetitive work and increasing efficiency.

+We will use Codex to generate different implementations of autodifferentiation based on natural language prompts.
+We will evaluate Codex's performance using our test suite on reverse-pass and reverse-mode implementations.
+Throughout this process, we will examine the impact of different natural language prompts and various model parameters (temperature, top P, frequency penalty, presence penalty, engine type (davinci-codex, cushman-codex), etc.) on the performance of the generated code (measured in terms of precision, speed, coverage, accuracy, etc.).
+Beyond reverse-mode implementations, we will explore novel approaches to implementing AD using creative Codex prompts.

 ## Other Potential Extensions (TBD as project progresses)
 * Statistics Module - aggregates cost, efficiency, and error statistics across multiple cycles of AD using various methods